 Since that has happened, I decided to put myself first before anyone else.
 I needed to make sure I was okay before I could take care of the people around me.
 I needed to learn that it was okay to lose the people that were once in my life, especially if they weren’t good for me.
 It’s okay.
 Everything will be okay.

-This year, I learned I can take on more than I thought, but I also need to put time aside for my own personal health.
+This year, I learned I can take on more than I thought, but I also need to put time aside for my own mental health.
 I loved keeping myself busy while learning and contributing to great work at an agency.
 I’m glad that 2017 is coming to an end, and I can’t wait to see where and what 2018 will take me to.
 In a couple of weeks, I will be starting my final semester of undergraduate studies.
 I am nervous about the unpredictable future, but I am hopeful for what is to come.

 New Year’s Resolution: Read and Learn More.
 Do what makes me HAPPY!